TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Link/Index.rst

 Link
 ====

-..  versionadded:: 12.0
-    The TCA type :php:`link` has been introduced.
-It replaces the :php:`renderType=inputLink` option of TCA type :php:`input`.
-See also :ref:`columns-link-migration`

 ..  versionadded:: 13.0
     When using the :php:`link` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.